 Computation.

 In computing any period of time prescribed or allowed by these rules, the day of the act, event, or default from which the designated period of time begins to run shall not be included.
 Thereafter, every day shall be counted, including holidays, Saturdays or Sundays.
 The last day of the period so computed shall be included, unless it is a Saturday, a Sunday, or a legal holiday, in which event the period runs until the end of the next day which is not a Saturday, a Sunday, or a legal holiday.
 The “next day” is determined by continuing to count forward when the period is measured after an event and backward when measured before an event.
-Source Link - 2 C.R.S. § 13-40-108
+Source Link - 3 Colo.
+Rev. Stat. § 13-40-108

 -